Digital twin for sustainable and resource efficient operation of wastewater treatment plants - Sweden Water Research

 Model predictive control

 Digitalisation enables more advanced automation and management of large quantities of data.
 An advanced type of control, real-time model predictive control, where process models are used to simulate several outcomes depending on the control signal, has been studied in wastewater treatment for over twenty years.
 The complexity in process models has caused problems for the process control systems at WWTPs due to the need of high-performance computers, which resulted in very simplified process models in earlier attempts and applications of model predictive control.
 However, the fast development of computer performance and data storage capacity has now solved this problem.
-In the literature, model predictive control has been observed to decrease energy usage and costs with more than 20 percent.
+In the literature, model predictive control has been observed to decrease energy usage and costs with more than 20 %.

 Goal and aim